mdekstrand/cs533-web/glossary.md

     A value that controls a model's training or prediction behavior that is **not** learned from the data.
     Examples include learning rates, iteration counts, and regularization terms.

+Inference
+    As we primarily use it in this class, inference is the act of learning from the data; in particular, when we are trying to learn something about the world or the data generating process from the data we observe.
+It contrasts with {term}`prediction`.

+    In machine learning deployment, inference is often used to refer to using the model to score or classify new instances at runtime, as opposed to the training stage of the model.

+    Inference can also be used to refer to learning the model parameters itself, but we won't be using it this way to avoid confusion.

 Joint Probability
     The joint probability $\P[A, B]$ is the probability of both $A$ and $B$ occurring (in terms of underlying events, it's the probability that the elementary event $\zeta$ is in both $A$ and $B$).
     Equivalent to $\P[A \cap B]$.